 Please write legibly.
 Make certain you have filled out this form completely and have enclosed any required dupe sheets, photographs and bonus claims.

 Entries must be postmarked within 30 days of the end of the event and mailed to: Field Day Entries ARRL 225 Main St. Newington, CT 06111 USA

 1. Field Day Call Used GOTA Station Call 2.
-Club or Group name (Class A or F only) Number of Participants 4.
+Club or Group name (Class A or F only) 3.
+Number of Participants 4.
 Number of Transmitters in Simultaneous Operation 5.
 Entry Class: Check only one.
-A. Club or non-club group portable B. 1 or 2 person non-club Group portable List call of 2 nd operator: C. Mobile D. Home station commercial power E. Home station emergency power F. EOC Station 6.
-Power Source: Check all that apply GeneratorCommercial mainsBatte ery Solar Other (list) : 7.
+A. Club or non-club group portable B. 1 or 2 person non-club Group portal List call of 2 nd operator: C. Mobile D. Home station commercial power E. Home station emergency power F. EOC Station 6.
+Power Source: Check all that apply Generator Commercial mains Batto ery Solar Other (list) : 7.
 ARRL / RAC Section 8.
 Total CW QSOs x 2 = Total CW QSO points 9.
 Total Digital QSOs x 2 = Total Digital QSO points 10.
 Total Phone QSOs x 1 = Total Phone QSO points 12.
 Power Multiplier (select only one) 11.
-Total QSO points 5 Watts or less and Battery powered = 5 150 Watts or less = 2 Over 150 Watts = 1 13.
-Power Multiplier 14.
-Claimed QSO Score (transfer to line 13) 15.
-Bonus points claimed: Check each block as appropriate and include required proof of points (line 11 x line 13) (excluding bonus points) with your submission.
+Total QSO points 5 Watts or less and Battery powered = 5 150 Watts or less = 2 13.
+Power Multiplier Over 150 Watts = 1 (transfer to line 13) 14.
+Claimed QSO Score(line 11 x line 13) 15.
+Bonus points claimed: Check each block as (excluding bonus points) appropriate and include required proof of points with your submission.
 All bonus points will be verified at ARRL HQ and added to your score.
 16 Check here if Summary was submitted via the web applet at: www.b4h.net/cabforms 100% Emergency power (Max.
-20 transmitters) Media Publicity Set-up in Public Place Information Booth NTS message to ARRL SM/SEC W1AW Field Day Message Formal NTS messages handled (#) Satellite QSO completed Site Visit by invited elected official Site Visit by invited served agency official Educational Activity Bonus Youth Element achieved GOTA Bonus (total bonus points:) Submitted using the b4h.net applet 17.
+20 transmitters)Media Publicity 17.
 I/We have observed all competition rules as well as all regulations for amateur radio in my/our country.
 My/Our report is correct and true to the best of my/our knowledge.
 I/We agree to be bound by the decisions of the ARRL Awards Committee.
-Date: Total Bonus Points Claimed: E-mail Address:
+Date: Call: Signature: (signature/call of club president or authorized club representative) Address: Address: Total Bonus Points Claimed: E-mail Address: